AGlover5/AGlover5.github.io/projects/water-channel.md

   />
 </p>

 The majority of the setup used beams, slots, and connectors that were already in stock at the university, leaving considerable margin for the 3D printing budget.
-By making smaller and simpler individual connectors for each AOA of a standard design, a  CAD connector could be duplicated for any angle, printed, and then used in a data recording trial within 1-2 days of the 3D print order being submitted.
+By making smaller and simpler individual connectors for each AOA of a standard design, a connector could be duplicated for any angle, printed, and then used in a data recording trial within 1-2 days of the 3D print order being submitted.

 <p align="center">
   <img